Solanum seaforthianum

-Solanum seaforthianum, the Brazilian nightshade, is a flowering evergreen vine of the family Solanaceae native to tropical South America.
+Solanum seaforthianum, the Brazilian nightshade, is a flowering evergreen vine of the family Solanaceae native to tropical South America and the West Indies.
 As a member of the Solanum genus, it is related to such plants as the tomato and potato.
-It is characterized by clusters of four to seven leaves and can climb to a height of 6 m given enough room.
-It blooms in the mid to late summer with clusters of star-shaped purple inflorescence followed by scarlet marble-sized berries.
 The plant is highly heat resistant, but cannot tolerate frost conditions.
-The plant contains modest amounts of various tropane alkaloids such as atropine, scopolamine and hyoscyamine and should be considered mildly toxic and inedible.
+Its other common names include blue potato vine, climbing nightshade, Italian jasmine, potato creeper, St. Vincent lilac, star potato vine and vining solanum.